exalt/exalt/packages/core/README.md

 Attributes are passed into a component like any other html element.
 When an attribute changes, the component is automatically updated.

-Attributes can be accessed using the `attribs` property.
+Attributes can be accessed using the `props` property.
 The attributes are also passed into the `render` method for easy destructuring.

 **Example:**
 ```js